China expresses "serious concern" over Korean peninsula

 China hopes all sides can resolve that issue through talks, Hong said.

-China has long been accustomed to living with the North as an unpredictable neighbor, which acts as a bulwark against the United States.
+China has long been accustomed to living with the North as an unpredictable neighbour, which acts as a bulwark against the United States.

 But the unusual move to meet all three ambassadors suggests China is growing uneasy with the tension on its doorstep.